Benign overfitting in leaky ReLU networks with moderate input dimension: Approximate margin maximization and generalization: insight from linear models

 The proof of benign and non-benign overfitting in the linear case uses the tension between the two properties of approximate margin maximization: fitting both the clean and corrupt points with margin versus the bound on the norm.
 To extend this idea to a shallow leaky ReLU network as per \eqref{eq:architecture}, we consider the same decomposition for each neuron $j \in [2m]$,

 where $a_j \in \R$ and $\vz_j \perp \vv$.
 In the linear case $\pm a_v$ can be interpreted as the activation of the linear classifier on $\pm \vv$ respectively: in terms of magnitude the signal activation is the same in either case and thus we measure the alignment of the linear model with the signal using $|a_v|$.
-For leaky ReLU networks we define their activation on $\pm \vv$ respectively as $A_{1} = f(\mW, \vv)$ and $A_{-1} = f(\mW, -\vv)$, and then define the alignment of the network as $A_{\min}= \min \{A_1, A_{-1} \}$.
+For leaky ReLU networks we define their activation on $\pm \vv$ respectively as $A_{1} = f(\mW, \vv)$ and $A_{-1} = -f(\mW, -\vv)$,

+and then define the alignment of the network as $A_{\min}= \min \{A_1, A_{-1} \}$.
 Considering the alignment of the network with the noise, then if $\mZ \in \R^{2m \times d}$ denotes a matrix whose $j$-th row is $\vz_j$, then we measure the alignment of the network using $\|\mZ \|_F$.
 As a result, analogous to $a_v/ \|\vz \|$, the key ratio from a generalization perspective in the context of a leaky ReLU network is $A_{\min} / \| \mZ\|_F$.
-The proof Theorems \ref{thm:leakyrelu-benign-overfitting} and \ref{thm:leakyrelu-nonbenign-overfitting} then follow the same outline as Steps 1-3 above but with additional non-trivial technicalities.
+The proof Theorems \ref{thm:leakyrelu-benign-overfitting}, \ref{thm:leakyrelu-benign-overfitting-lb}, and \ref{thm:leakyrelu-nonbenign-overfitting} then follow the same outline as Steps 1-3 above but with additional non-trivial technicalities.